Home improvements and alterations

 If all relevant information has been supplied within your application form, we will let you know if your request has been accepted or declined.

-If your application has been approved, we will let you know about all applicable administration fees which will be payable.
+If your application has been approved, we'll let you know about all applicable administration fees which will be payable.

-If you are a shared owner and would like to make major alterations to your home, you will be expected to own a minimum 50% share of the property.
+If you're a shared owner and would like to make major alterations to your home, you'll be expected to own a minimum 50% share of the property.
 You may be expected to staircase (buy more shares) if you own less than 50% and would like to undertake major works to your home.

 Once the structural surveyors report has been completed, the surveyor will send a copy directly to us.
 We will review the report, along with your lease or transfer documents and will advise you of the outcome.